Interlude – on & off

 And the new super duper on-off button:

-I know it lacks a debouncing circuit, but it will be soon replaced with something more ‘stylish’….stay tuned!
+I know it lacks a debouncing circuit, but it will be soon replaced with something more ‘stylish’ (the final run – Episode 5)….stay tuned!